ixd-physical-computing/IxD-PhysicalComputing-22/README.md

 ## Class Description

 This course is a practical, hands-on exploration of physically interactive technology for designers.
 Students will examine how to interface objects and installations with the viewer's body and ambient stimuli, such as motion, light, sound and intangible data.
-Starting with the basics using the open-source Arduino platform, the class will move through electrical theory, circuit design, microcontroller programming and sensors, as well as complex output, including motors, video and intercommunication between objects. _Note: No previous programming or electronics experience is required._
+Starting with the basics using the open-source Arduino platform, the class will move through electrical theory, circuit design, microcontroller programming and sensors, as well as complex output, including motors, video and intercommunication between objects. _No previous programming or electronics experience is required._

 <br>